Developing strategies that will take Dalhousie into its third century

 We are a leading innovative, research-intensive university, inspiring our diverse scholarly community to serve Nova Scotia, our region, our nation and our world.

 • To foster an environment of teaching and learning excellence, built on innovation, collaboration and respect;

 • To create a hub of world-leading research and innovation, adding to the intellectual, social and economic capital of our communities;

 • To facilitate opportunities for our students, staff and faculty to connect with and serve our local, national and global communities.

 Of the five key strategic priority areas, Infrastructure and Support helps to provide the foundation and structure to enable effective support to the university.
 The Partnerships and Reputation priority area largely includes support strategies linked to the success in our other goals.
 The remaining three priority areas—Teaching and Learning, Research and Service—capture priority initiatives related to the mission areas of the university.

 Making significant progress

-Each spring, Dalhousie will issue an annual report documenting the university’s progress against key performance indicators (KPIs).
-These higher level KPIs will be informed by a wide range of smaller targets set within faculty plans, unit plans and strategic priority charters.
-Each year, we will measure and report on what we have achieved and what we still need to undertake.
+Each spring, Dalhousie issued an annual report documenting the university’s progress against key performance indicators (KPIs).
+These higher level KPIs were informed by a wide range of smaller targets set within faculty plans, unit plans and strategic priority charters.
+Each year, we measured and reported on what we have achieved and what we still need to undertake.

-- This year's Year 4 Progress Report, June 2018 was Dalhousie's fourth annual report on our progress towards objectives.
+- This year's Year 5 Progress Report, June 2019 was Dalhousie's fifth annual report on our progress towards objectives.